MS Al Andalus Express: SeaFrance

 In 1996, Nord Pas-de-Calais was renamed SeaFrance Nord Pas-de-Calais, operating for SeaFrance as a vehicle ferry between Dover and Calais.
 On 3 July 1996, she was laid up at Dunkerque and remained there until 29 November when she was introduced as an ordinary freight vessel between Calais and Dover.

 In November 2011, she was laid up in Dunkerque port, due to the commercial court ordering that SeaFrance be liquidated.

 Eurotunnel/MyFerryLink

 On 20 August 2012 after Seafrance was liquidated MyFerryLink began commercial service.
-The SeaFance Nord Pas-de-Calais was renamed Nord Pas-de-Calais.
+The SeaFrance Nord Pas-de-Calais was renamed Nord Pas-de-Calais.
 She started service with MyFerryLink under the ownership of Eurotunnel in November 2012, after a full refit.

 FRS Iberia

-Renamed Al Andalus Express and registered under the Cypriot flag, the Nord-Pas-de-Calais was chartered from Eurotunnel by FRS Iberia, and entered dry dock in Campamento, near Algeciras for refit.
+Renamed Al Andalus Express and registered under the Cypriot flag,she was chartered from Eurotunnel by FRS Iberia, and entered dry dock in Campamento, near Algeciras for refit.
 She currently operates between Spain and Morocco.